Category Archives: Queen Victoria’s Household

 • Carl August von Stockmar (1838-1909) married Anna von Haynau, had seven children

 Stockmar represented Prince Leopold at the London Conference on the Independence of Greece.
 At the conference, the Great Powers established a monarchy in Greece and Prince Leopold was their first choice to be king.
-Following Stockmar’s advice, Leopold refused because he considered the country to be too unstable, and Otto of Bavaria became King of Greece.
+Following Stockmar’s advice, Leopold refused because he considered the country too unstable, and Otto of Bavaria became King of Greece.
 On January 20, 1830, King Ludwig I of Bavaria created Stockmar a Baron.

 King Leopold I of the Belgians; Credit – Wikipedia